 He has no patience for ego or emotion – Dalio understands how personal agendas and corporate politics can destroy any organization.
 He has been relentless in his efforts to remove ego barriers and emotional reactions in Bridgewater’s decision-making process.
 Institutional and personal transparency is the cornerstone of Bridgewater’s corporate culture.
 Some employees who’ve found it difficult to survive under such a high level of scrutiny either drop out or are invited to leave, providing the firm with a very effective natural selection process.

 He’s focused on the importance of mistakes – Dalio understands that corporate arrogance is the most significant potential liability for successful companies.
 Because he believes anyone can be wrong, the Bridgewater culture views mistakes as opportunities to learn, rather than something to be avoided.
-James Comey, who serves as Bridgewater’s general counsel, describes the firm’s “obsession over doubt” as an asset that drives constant improvement and reduces the chances of bad decisions being made.
+FBI Director James Comey, who once served as Bridgewater’s general counsel, described the firm’s “obsession over doubt” as an asset that drives constant improvement and reduces the chances of bad decisions being made.

 He’s not motivated by money – Dalio has been wealthy for a long time, but being wealthy was never his primary goal.
 In his own words, “I started Bridgewater from scratch, and now it’s a uniquely successful company and I am on the Forbes 400 list.
 But these results were never my goals—they were just residual outcomes—so my getting them can’t be indications of my success.
 And, quite frankly, I never found them very rewarding.
 What I wanted was to have an interesting, diverse life filled with lots of learning—and especially meaningful work and meaningful relationships.
 I feel that I have gotten these in abundance and I am happy.”